On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Classification of TCSPs in FP

 For every $\ell\leq m$ we have $\chi({\boldf{t}})\of{\ell}=1$ if and only if $|\supp_{[n],\ell}(R)|$ is even.
 Since $R$ is non-empty, there exists an index $k \in \{m+1,\dots,n\}$.
 We have ${\boldf{t}}\of{k}<{\boldf{t}}\of{i}$ for every ${\boldf{t}}\in R'$ due to our previous argumentation.
 Hence, the relation $<$ coincides with $\pr_{\{k,i\}}(R')$ and therefore has a pp-definition in $(\mathbb{Q};R)$. \end{proof}

-\begin{claim} Let $R$ be an $n$-ary temporal relation preserved by $\mx$ such that for every $ I\subseteq [n]$, the set $\MS(\pr_{I}(R))$ is the solution space of a homogeneous system of Boolean linear equations with at most two variables per equation.
+\begin{claim} Let $R$ be an $n$-ary temporal relation preserved by $\mx$ such that for every $ I\subseteq [n]$, the set $\MS(\pr_{I}(R))$ is the solution set of a homogeneous system of mod-2 equations with at most two variables per equation.
 Then $R$ is preserved by $\Min$. \end{claim}